From the Harford County Health Department:

 Tips to prevent tooth decay in your children include:

-?
-Your drinking water can be tested to determine if the amount of fluoride it contains is too low to prevent tooth decay.
+4. Your drinking water can be tested to determine if the amount of fluoride it contains is too low to prevent tooth decay.
 If it is too low, your child may need fluoride supplements so speak to your child’s dentist or pediatrician.
 If you need more information about tooth decay, then visit this site.

 The Health Department’s dental office, located at 2204 Hanson Road in the Edgewood Plaza Shopping Center in Edgewood, provides dental care to children ages 1 – 20 who are enrolled in the Maryland Children’s Health Program (MCHP) and to pregnant women on MCHP.
 The clinic offers general and preventive dental care including cleanings, dental examinations, fluoride treatments, fillings, and sealants.